 Global changes brought by the pandemic put a significant pressure on consulting business.
 Figures show that before the outbreak, the consulting market had a value of 160 billion US dollars which decreased to 132 billion in 2020.
 This process inevitably resulted in new challenges facing consulting firms.

 Consulting market, already overcrowded, is now even more competitive.
 To survive, firms need to rapidly react to changes and adopt new strategies.
-Their stability and growth will depend on the ability to analyze the business environment and make the right conclusions.
+Their stability and growth will depend on the ability to analyze the business environment and come to the right conclusions.

 The transformations that occurred in the industry will only accelerate, and it will be up to consultants to see them as threats or opportunities.